Introduction

 Tip # 16.
 Be creative and create a portfolio or series of photos

-In the example below I have put together 6 photos taken on the same day in the same area in East Belgium (Baraque Michel).
-It was very cold, there was fresh snow and a lot of mist.
-Not much fun for the photographer, but it resulted in a nice minimalist series of six images that gives all the credit to the trees.
+In the example below, I have put together six photos taken on the same day in the same area in East Belgium (Baraque Michel).
+It was freezing; there was fresh snow and much mist.
+It was not much fun for the photographer, but it resulted in an excellent minimalist series of six images that credit the trees.
 Because of the fog, little of the background is visible, simplifying the image.
-The image was converted to black and white in post-processing and the contrast slightly increased with the help of luminance masks in Photoshop because the fog blurred everything a bit.
+The image was converted to black and white in post-processing, and the contrast slightly increased with the help of luminance masks in Photoshop because the fog blurred everything a bit.

-In this area, several forest fires devastated the forest more than ones and young birch trees try to pioneer the area again.
+Several forest fires devastated the forest more than once, and young birch trees tried to pioneer the area again.
 The fierce climatic conditions, however, make it difficult for them to survive age, weather, fire and human interference.
 Nevertheless, even the damaged trees, with broken wings (branches), express great appeal to the eyes.
-Standing tall in the snow and the mist or even laying down, they look like pen drawings, with graphic simplicity and beauty.
-Throughout the series of photos, you can also see the evolution of a proud standing tree to a completely broken trunk lying in a bed of snow.
+Standing tall in the snow and the mist or even lying down, they look like pen drawings, with graphic simplicity and beauty.
+Throughout the series of photos, you can also see the evolution of a proud standing tree to a wholly broken trunk lying in a bed of snow.

 Another possibility is to revisit the same scene in different seasons:

-In the four photos below, you see the same landscape from the same perspective in the 4 seasons.
+In the four photos below, you see the same landscape from the same perspective in the four seasons.

 Another creative idea might be to experiment with intentional camera movement.
-In forest areas, this will mostly mean that you choose a longer exposure and while pressing the shutter button you move your camera upwards in line with the tree trunks.
+In forest areas, this will mostly mean you choose a longer exposure and move your camera upwards in line with the tree trunks while pressing the shutter button.

 Tip # 17.
 Post-processing

-As already mentioned, the most important thing to do in post-processing is to set the white balance correct to avoid unnatural colour casts, set white and black points and adjust some contrast.
+As mentioned, the most important thing to do in post-processing is to set the white balance correctly to avoid unnatural colour casts, set white and black points and adjust some contrast.
 I use both Lightroom and Photoshop plus plugins like Silver-efex-pro (nik collection dxo), BW-artisan-pro-X-2022_panel

-Winter is coming, or already here.
-I hope that I could convince you to go out in winter with your camera.
+Winter is coming or already here.
+I hope I have convinced you to go out in winter with your camera.

-Take with you some of our winter landscape photography tips, and experiment with them to get outstanding images.
+Please take some of our winter landscape photography tips and experiment with them to get outstanding images.

 Please leave a comment or question here below.